 Who is this programme for?

-The Professional Certificate in Stockbroking is the only educational route approved by the Irish Stock Exchange for gaining the designation Registered Stockbroker.
+The Professional Certificate in Stockbroking is the only educational route for gaining the designation Registered Stockbroker.

 This two-module level 7 qualification is the benchmark qualification for those working in stockbroking firms and those seeking entry into the profession.
 It focuses on the underlying securities traded on exchanges and how they are issued, traded and settled.
 It also outlines the key accounting concepts and statements, the taxation regime member firms operate within and the rules governing member firms.